 GoAnimate is now Vyond.
 Learn More

-When you make a video for your business, be it an explainer video, a sales video, a microlearning video, or any short online business video, planning is extremely important.
+When you make a video for your business, be it an explainer video, marketing video, sales video, microlearning video, or any short online business video, planning is extremely important.
 One of the most important stages of planning out your video is creating a storyboard.

 A storyboard is a graphic representation of how your video will unfold, shot by shot.